 Smack in the heart of the Kowloon Peninsula, Mong Kok is home to some of the most vibrant markets, unique small businesses and countless affordable foods.
+In short, this busy neighbourhood offers a wide range of activities and goods– either for free or next to nothing!
+Plus, it’s super easy to get to from Hong Kong’s airport.

-1. Market hopping
+1. Go market hopping

 hong kong shopping neighbourhoods